Why should I enter the 3x3 International Illustration Awards Show?

-Winners will be invited to participate in our yearly 3x3 Illustration Directory, which is sent free to 6,000 art directors and art buyers in the United States.
+Winners will be invited to participate in our yearly 3x3 Illustration Directory, which is sent free to art directors and art buyers in the United States who commission illustration.
 Along with an online gallery with links to your site and an eBook, this advertising vehicle goes a long way towards fulfilling our mission of attracting more attention to illustration.
 As a winner you receive a substantial discount for advertising in our Directory.

 What’s so special about your Directory?

 Unlike other directories, ours is curated; you must be invited to be in.
 Its small size means it's portable.
 We divide the book into separate categories making it easier for art directors to find what they're looking for.
 And we limit each illustrator to a single image that our research shows art directors appreciate.

 What’s the difference between the Annual and the Directory?